axbraae/abraae/content/home/archive/posts.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages

+# Activate this widget? true/false
+active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 60

-title: 'Recent & Upcoming Talks'
+title: Recent Posts
 subtitle:

 content:
   # Page type to display.
-E.g. post, event, publication...
+E.g. post, talk, publication...
-  page_type: event
+  page_type: post
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria